Community nurses and health visitors

 The people they work with may be ill or have a disability.

 Community nurses also look after people whose health may be particularly vulnerable, such as older people, children, or people with learning disabilities.

-They visit people at home to provide health care, for example, changing dressings or giving injections.
+They visit people at home to give health care, for example, changing dressings or giving injections.
 They also help people get any home nursing aids and equipment they need.

-Community nurses can provide help and advice on a wide range of health issues.
+Community nurses can offer help and advice on a wide range of health issues.
 They may also teach families and carers basic care-giving skills.

 Community nurses work closely with General Practitioners (GPs), local social services and hospitals.
 Your GP can refer you to a community nursing service.